emaj9/computing-workshop/cw-website/pages/research-notes.md

 __T&C:__

+- First off, thanks for participating in this interview.
+Critical pedagogy (CP) in CS education is a rather small community so I really appreicate you taking the time to participate in this interview.
-- We are doing this interview to understand how cs teachers implement critical pedagogy in their teaching
+- We are doing this interview to understand how cs teachers understand and implement critical pedagogy in their teaching.
-- If any questions makes you feel uncomfortable, you are not required to answer it.
-- If during the interview you feel uncomfortable, feel free to stop the interview.
-- Nothing you say here is confidential.
+- [if consented to recording call] As you agreed to in the consent form, this call is recorded to help me remember what was said.
+This conversation will be transcribed by me and a copy of the transcription will be sent to you to make sure I properly captured what was said during the interview.
+- I will [also] be taking notes during this call.
-- Data will be treated respectfully carefully. you will be anonymized for the paper and given a code, which you will be made aware of. recording of our call and transcription will reside on an encrypted hd. anytime data is transmitted between me and my supervisor, it will be done so with end to end encryption. we will hold on to the data for 2 years then destroy it.
+- All materials will be kept on an encypted, pass protected hard drive, and if sent between me and my supervisor it will be encrypted.
+You will be coded in our data analysis and made aware of your code.
+We will hold on to this data for 2 years then destory it.
-- Any quotes I use from our interview, I will run past you first to make sure I don't misrepresent you
+- There is a possibility that at somepoint during the interview you may feel uncomfortable.
+In such a case, you may refuse to answer any question and you are free to stop the interview at any time.

-Interviews are a great way to reflect on your teaching and share your experiences with others.
+- Interviews are a great way to reflect on your teaching and share your experiences with others.
 Thanks for taking the time to be part of this research.

 Before we begin, do you have any questions for me?

+Let's begin:

 1. what is your understanding of critical pedagogy?
     a. [follow up] what is not part of your understanding of cp?